Validator Tools for Ethereum validator operators.

 Tight boundaries around signing

-• Safe / Gnosis and HSM-style flows with explicit prepare → sign → execute stages for 7002/7251.
+• Safe / Gnosis and HSM-style flows with explicit prepare → sign → execute stages for 7002/7251, matching existing reviews and approvals in your team.

 Economics & visibility